d-ries/linux-essentials/07_advancedcommands/exercises/control_operators/99_exercises.md

 ## Task 4
 Create a directory source and a directory destination in your home folder.
 Also create a text file named "important.txt" in the folder source.
 You need to copy this file to the folder destination.
-If the copy was successful, you can delete the folder source with the command rmdir.
+If the copy was successful, you can delete the folder source with the command rm -rf.
 How are you able to do this with only one commandline?
 Try this..

 ## Task 5
 What is the output of: (Try to answer without typing it in the terminal first)